Yang-Raymond/1800_202430_21/README.md

     /truckFront.png          #
 ├── pages                    # Folder for each viewable page.
     /aboutUs.html            # Briefly explains our services to prevent confusion as Scamp has three other websites.
-    /account.html            # Innactive - was to show the dealer their account information and billing.
     /adminOrder.html         # Shows a list of all orders - for dispatch to review, then either approve or reject.
     /adminStation.html       # Shows a list of all stations - for dispatch to edit accounts or make new ones.
     /adminWelcome.html       # Welcome page for dispatchers - they are to select either Manage Orders or Mange Stations.